Skip to main content

 assets protected

-If you’re not in a formal debt solution and you fail to make your payments, your creditors can file a County Court Judgement against you.
+Without a formal debt solution in place, creditors who fail to receive payment can file a County Court Judgement against you.
 If granted, this is one step closer to them being able to send bailiffs to collect on the debt.

-Once you enter into an IVA your assets are protected.
-In some cases, assets will be included in the IVA, so they are sold and the money is paid to your creditors.
-However, you can exclude certain assets like your car if it is of reasonable value and required for day to day living.
-The majority of your possessions will automatically be excluded already and you will not have to sell your home, though you may be asked to remortgage to release equity.
+Once you enter into an IVA, your assets are protected.
+In some cases, certain assets may be included in the IVA and sold, with the money going to your creditors.
+However, you can typically exclude items like your car if it is of reasonable value and needed for daily life.
+You will not have to sell your home, though you may be asked to remortgage to release equity.
+Once the IVA is in place, creditors can no longer take enforcement action against you.

 holding someone's hand to support them through debt problems

-When you enter into an IVA, you work with an Insolvency Practitioner who can give you advice and support.
-You will devise a household budget in order to work out your disposable income and ensure this is affordable.
-If you have concerns about the IVA or how to proceed once it is finished, somebody will always be on hand to answer your questions.
-Having that support makes a big difference, especially if you are struggling with large debts.
+When you enter into an IVA, you work with an Insolvency Practitioner who provides guidance and support.
+Together, you will devise a household budget to work out your disposable income and make sure your payments are affordable.
+If you have concerns at any stage, or questions about how to proceed once the IVA is complete, somebody will always be available to help.
+That ongoing support makes a real difference, especially when you are dealing with significant debts.

 Get in touch with Swift Debt Help today if you are struggling with debts.
-We can give you expert advice and talk you through the different debt solutions that are available to you.
+We can talk you through the different debt solutions available and help you find the right option for your situation.

 Request a Debt Assessment